-The following Commercial guidance note Produced in partnership with Katie Chandler and Siân Skelton of Taylor Wessing LLP provides comprehensive and up to date legal information covering:
+The following Commercial practice note Produced in partnership with Katie Chandler and Siân Skelton of Taylor Wessing LLP provides comprehensive and up to date legal information covering:

 This Practice Note does not cover: